hokamoto/pleroma-mirror/docs/api/differences_in_mastoapi_responses.md

 Has these additional fields under the `pleroma` object:

 - `local`: true if the post was made on the local instance.
-- `conversation_id`: the ID of the conversation the status is associated with (if any)
+- `conversation_id`: the ID of the conversation the status conis associated with (if any)
 - `content`: a map consisting of alternate representations of the `content` property with the key being it's mimetype.
 Currently the only alternate representation supported is `text/plain`
 - `spoiler_text`: a map consisting of alternate representations of the `spoiler_text` property with the key being it's mimetype.
 Currently the only alternate representation supported is `text/plain`